 Add the bay leaf, tomato paste, wine, and enough beef stock to barely cover the meat (2-3 cups).
 Cover and bring to a simmer on top of the stove.

-Once simmering, remove from the stove and place the covered pot in the lower third of a preheated 300°F oven.
-Cook for 3 hours or until the meat is tender and a fork pierces it easily.
+Once simmering, transfer the covered pot to a preheated 300°F oven.
+Cook for 3-4 hours or until the meat is tender and a fork pierces it easily.
+Cooking time will depend on the size of the roast—think of it roughly as an hour per pound.

 During the last hour of cooking time, add the carrots and potatoes to the pot right, resting on top of the meat.
 Cover and return to the oven to cook until tender, about 45 minutes.